hamiltondanielb/IndyVision/README.md

 IndyVision Web Site
 =============

 Angular JS site for Indy Civic Hackathon.
+Functionality is mostly provided via Angular JS, but application is hosted using a node.js server.
 Project to display open traffic and accident data.
 This project was developed by Dan Hamilton during an 8-hour hack-a-thon.
 It utilizes the Socrata API to gather data provided by INDOT.

 [Live Preview: ](http://indyvision.herokuapp.com/)